colscott/a-wc-form/packages/binder/README.md

 ## Custom control binders

 The process of binding data to controllers needs to be defined and implemented.
-This is done through control binders.
+This is done through binders.
-A single control binder is made up of the following parts:
+A single binder is made up of the following parts:
-- CSS Selector that maps the binder to the controls
+- CSS Selector (controlSelector) that maps the binder to the controls.
+If a binder matches a control then a control binding is created
 - A function (initializeEvents) to listen to value changes on the control, and pass the new data values to an onChange callback
 - A function (writeValue) to write a value to the control

-Here's an example binder for a using a DIV element as boolean toggle when it is clicked:
+Here is an example binder for a using a DIV element as boolean toggle when it is clicked:

 ```js
 const divToggleBinding = {